Skip to content

 Moldova

 Since the beginning of the crisis, more than 535,000 Ukrainian refugees have crossed into Moldova.
 Our Rapid Response Team is on the ground in Moldova and is working with our local partners to support the intake of refugees into Moldova.
 We began by working to distribute food and hygiene items to refugees in Moldova, setting up on the Ukrainian border to provide immediate assistance to entering refugees and procuring additional items required by temporary shelters as they emerged.
-Our ready to eat meal program has distributed more than 8,500 meals to refugees in transit at local train stations, as well as to refugees staying in shelters.
+Our ready to eat meal program distributed more than 12,980 meals to refugees in transit at local train stations, as well as to refugees staying in shelters.

 Hot meals being served to Ukrainian refugees crossing the Moldovan border